AdobeDocs/real-time-cdp-collaboration.en/help/guide/connect/establishing-connections.md

 ### Publisher connection settings {#publisher-connection-settings}

-The publisher will then need to review the connection settings and either accept or reject them.
+The publisher then needs to review the connection settings and either accept or reject them.
 To review the connection settings, navigate to **[!UICONTROL My connections]** and select **[!UICONTROL Review connection settings]** in the connection card.

 ![The Review connection settings option highlighted in the My connections view.](/help/assets/connect/establish-connection/review-connection-settings.png){zoomable="yes"}